dgbowl/dgbowl.github.io/index.md

 ---
 layout: page
 title: dgbowl
-tagline: "dgbowl: tools for digital (electro-)catalysis"
+tagline: "dgbowl: tools for digital (electro-)catalysis and battery materials research"
 description: >-
     Landing page of the dgbowl project, containing automation and FAIR data post processing tools.
-Targetted at catalysis, electrocatalysis, battery testing.
+Targetted at catalysis, electrocatalysis, and battery materials research.
 Developed by Peter Kraus at Empa, in the lab of Corsin Battaglia.
 ---
 <style>
     .header {grid-area: header;}